 Coronavirus and operating your business safely

-Information on which businesses and venues may open can be found on the Gov.uk website.
+Information on the Governments roadmap including which businesses and venues may open and when can be found on the Gov.uk website.

 Businesses may have many questions about how to operate safely.
 Below is a list of useful information and guidance for business operators.